Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

 # Changes after the update of August-September 2024

-**Please read to the bottom of this page before starting to run again on LUMI!.**
+**Please read to the bottom of this page before starting to run again on LUMI!.
+The instructions for getting to run again are deliberately towards the bottom of this text!**

-**This page will be updated as we learn about problems with the system after the update and figure out workarounds for problems.
+This page will be updated as we learn about problems with the system after the update and figure out workarounds for problems.
 Even though this time we had the opportunity to do more testing then during previous updates, most testing was not on the main system and the system was also not a full copy of LUMI.
-Moreover, it turns out that there are always users who use the system in a different way than we expected and run into problems that we did not expect.**
+Moreover, it turns out that there are always users who use the system in a different way than we expected and run into problems that we did not expect.

 Almost all software components on LUMI have received an update during the past system maintenance.
 The user-facing updates are: